pavpet/ar2ro/README.md

 # ar2ro
-Convert arabic to roman numbers
+A simple python script that converts arabic to roman numbers